Cog-Creators/Red-GitHubBot/README.md

     The bot reports the Blocked status for all PRs based on the PR's labels to avoid accidental merges of PRs that should not yet be merged.

+- Auto-apply **Resolution: Fix Committed** and **Resolution: Fix Released** labels

+    The bot auto-applies **Resolution: Fix Committed** label on the issues that were closed by a PR, and auto-closes and labels issues that get linked (either with "Linked issues" feature *or* with the "closes" keyword in the PR's body) in merged PRs.

+    On successful run of Publish Release workflow on the repository, the bot fetches all PRs that were made between previous tag and the newly tagged release, and auto-applies **Resolution: Fix Released** label on the linked issues that had **Resolution: Fix Committed** label.

 Doesn't seem like much?
 Don't worry, we're still working on more!

 ## Deployment